 Writing Mediation Service

+Mediation Service is a component that does any kind of processing with the message in the exchange.
 MediationService interface is used to create a new Mediation Service.
 Alternatively service can extend GenericMediationService which in turn implements MediationService.
 Each mediation service defines a process method which is invoked whenever a new message is received and required to be processed by the service.

 Registering Service